apache/flink/docs/dev/table/udfs.md

 // use the function in SQL API tableEnv.sqlQuery("SELECT string, hashCode(string) FROM MyTable");
 {% endhighlight %}

+By default the result type of an evaluation method is determined by Flink's type extraction facilities.
+This is sufficient for basic types or simple POJOs but might be wrong for more complex, custom, or composite types.
+In these cases `TypeInformation` of the result type can be manually defined by overriding `ScalarFunction#getResultType()`.

+The following example shows an advanced example which takes the internal timestamp representation and also returns the internal timestamp representation as a long value.
+By overriding `ScalarFunction#getResultType()` we define that the returned long value should be interpreted as a `Types.TIMESTAMP` by the code generation.

+{% highlight java %}
+public static class TimestampModifier extends ScalarFunction {
+  public long eval(long t) {
+    return t % 1000;
+  }

+  public TypeInformation<?> getResultType(Class<?>[] signature) {
+    return Types.SQL_TIMESTAMP;
+  }
+}
+{% endhighlight %}
 </div>

 <div data-lang="scala" markdown="1">
+In order to define a scalar function, one has to extend the base class `ScalarFunction` in `org.apache.flink.table.functions` and implement (one or more) evaluation methods.
+The behavior of a scalar function is determined by the evaluation method.
+An evaluation method must be declared publicly and named `eval`.
+The parameter types and return type of the evaluation method also determine the parameter and return types of the scalar function.
+Evaluation methods can also be overloaded by implementing multiple methods named `eval`.
+Evaluation methods can also support variable arguments, such as `eval(String... strs)`.

+The following example shows how to define your own hash code function, register it in the TableEnvironment, and call it in a query.
+Note that you can configure your scalar function via a constructor before it is registered:

 {% highlight scala %}
 // must be defined in static/object context class HashCode(factor: Int) extends ScalarFunction {